Follow @scope_views

 Jupiter

-Excellent views of Jupiter at 160x with a 5mm Nagler: perfect focus snap and no issues with blurring or unfocused light around the limb.
-I noted several fine belts and subtle variation in the central belts too.
+The MT-130 gave really excellent views of Jupiter at 160x with a 5mm Nagler: perfect focus snap and no issues with blurring or unfocused light around the limb.
+I noted several fine belts in the grey polar hoods and subtle variations in thickness and some cinnamon colouration in the central belts too.
 I just managed to spot the GRS.

 Mars

-Mars at 10.7” on the way towards the January 2025 opposition was still low in the sky.
-Even so, it was a good view at 160x with a Nagler 5mm - excellent colour transmission and a sharply defined gibbous disk with hints of albedo detail – Mare Acidalium - when the seeing settled.
+Mars at 11.2” on the way towards the January 2025 opposition gave a great view at 160x with a Nagler 5mm - excellent colour transmission and a sharply defined gibbous disk with hints of albedo detail – Mare Acidalium.

 Mars can be a difficult object for refractors, even “apochromatic” ones intended for imaging that perform poorly in the red; reflectors have a big advantage here.